 I’ve spent a great deal of my life finding, sharing, and scaling better insights in a variety of domains.
 I use these insights to improve human potential as well as to innovate across industries.

 A dictionary definition might say insight is inner sight, mental vision, or wisdom.

-Maybe Edward de Bono says it best when he says insight is a eureka moment, and he describes two kinds.
+Maybe Edward de Bono said it best when he said insight is a eureka moment, and he describes two kinds:

 With a flash of insight, there may be no new information, but according to de Bono, the whole thing suddenly ‘restructures itself to give a completely different pattern.’

 With that in mind, lets dive deeper into better ways to define insight so we can generate and leverage better insight in work and life…